No egg. No butter. No dairy. Take one bite of these raspberry bliss bombs from doughnut guru, Michael James, and there’s no going back.

 Prep: 30 mins (+95 mins passive time) | Cook: 25 mins (60-70 secs each side) | Serves: 12

 Recently, we had the good fortune of meeting with Michael James, one of Australia’s most beloved bakers and masters of all things doughy and glutinous.
-Michael started his career as a chef in London, cooking alongside Tom Aikens at the Michelin starred restaurant Pied-à-Terre.
-It was here, amongst meticulously constructed French cuisine, that he met his Australian wife Pippa.
-Not long after they moved to Sydney and Michael took a job at the famous Bourke Street Bakery.
-Under the guidance of Paul Allam and Dave McGuinness, Michael’s captivation with the craft of baking was born, and he never looked back.
+Michael started his career as a chef in London, cooking alongside Tom Aikens at the Michelin starred restaurant Pied-à-Terre, but his captivation with the craft of baking began here in Australia.

-Michael founded the successful Tivoli Road Bakery in Melbourne’s South Yarra in 2013 and published his first book “The Tivoli Road Baker” in 2018.
-Readers are treated to the secrets of over 80 recipes, including some of his most-loved Tivoli Road creations — special sourdoughs, almond croissants, galettes and you guessed it, delectable doughnuts.
+Michael founded the successful Tivoli Road Bakery in Melbourne’s South Yarra in 2013 and published his first book “The Tivoli Road Baker” in 2018 where readers are treated to the secrets of over 80 recipes, including some of his most-loved Tivoli Road creations — think crusty sourdoughs, almond croissants, galettes and you guessed it, delectable doughnuts.

 Luckily for us, Michael loves exploring the ties between new and native ingredients, and kindly tweaked his treasured doughnut recipe to create a vegan-friendly version using Almo Milk.
-And the results blew us away!
-Hot and crisp on the outside and soft and pillowy on the inside.
-One nibble of these vegan doughnuts and you’ll see precisely why Melbournians have happily queued around the block for Michael’s Tivoli Road treats.
+And, without being bias, we can gladly say the results blew us away.
+Crispy on the outside and soft and pillowy on the inside—one bite and you’ll instantly understand why Melbournians happily queue around the block for Michael’s Tivoli Road treats.
 So, what are you waiting for?
 Grab your apron and let’s get baking!

 Tip: For the best results, choose strong bakers flour containing 13-14% gluten, and conduct a “windowpane test” to check the dough has been sufficiently kneaded.
 Simply stretch a small piece of dough.
 If it turns translucent before it breaks, then it’s ready.